panva/node/doc/api/crypto.md

 `'private'` is given, a new `KeyObject` with type `'public'` will be returned and it will be impossible to extract the private key from the returned object.

-Note: ML-DSA keys JWK import is not yet supported.
+Note: ML-DSA and ML-KEM keys JWK import is not yet supported.

 ### `crypto.createSecretKey(key[, encoding])`